sktometometo/smart_device_protocol/sketchbooks/m5atoms3_switchbot_client/README.md

-# M5AtomS3 Sesami Client
+# M5AtomS3 Switchbot Client

-This sketch is for sesami client with M5AtomS3.
+This sketch is for switchbot client with M5AtomS3.

 ## How to use